berndverst/fakealert/README.md

-# Fake Image Alert for Craigslist.
+# Fake Image Alert for Craigslist

 Fake Image Alert for Craigslist is a Chrome extension that will indicate whether a given image can be found elsewhere on the internet.
 If so, you can with one click open the Google Image Search to discover where the image is being used.